 Our curriculum is broad and well-rounded, providing opportunities for cognitive, physical, social and emotional development.

-Our children are supported to develop their intellectual, reasoning and problem-solving skills in a nurturing environment, guided by both a Class Teacher and an Educator.
+Our girls and boys are supported to develop their intellectual, reasoning and problem-solving skills in a nurturing environment, guided by both a Class Teacher and an Educator.

 We understand the importance of early exploration of arts and culture in a modern education, and as such, we offer Music, Visual Arts and French language in our Early Learning curriculum, with weekly visits from the French and Music Teachers from Junior School, and a Visual Arts Teacher working exclusively within the Pre-School.

 Our children are also provided with a well-rounded physical education, designed to promote body and sensory perception as well as their fine and gross motor skills.
 Both campuses provide an Outdoor Educator and an Educational Development Teacher to supervise and support this.

 Primary Years Programme (PYP)

 We use the International Baccalaureate’s Primary Years Programme (PYP) curriculum framework to foster a love of learning and to support and encourage children to engage and explore.

 The PYP challenges children–even the youngest learners–to think for themselves and take responsibility for their learning.
 Learning experiences in the Pre-School classrooms are therefore student-centred, active, and inquiry-based.
 Questioning and imagining are central to our play-based, concept-driven approach to learning.
 Confidence and self-motivation increase as we tap into a child’s innate ability to ask questions and explore.
 We help our children to take ownership of their learning, working with them to deepen their understanding, think critically, and develop problem-solving skills.